mrled/keymap.click/docs/devnotes.md

 Figure out how to extend the canvas all the way to the end of the content, and this problem should be fixed.

-✅ Done, with Josh's help
+✅ Done, with Josh's help - although maybe broken again? tracking under mobile.

 ### Add URL fragments for what key I'm referring to